IB-Documents-Team/HostIBDocuments/docs/00_P2P-Hosting.md

 2. Open up a terminal window and install `dat` with `npm install -g dat`.
 3. Run the command `dat -h`.
 If you get any output, you have installed Dat succesfully.
-4. If you have the resources downloaded already, skip this step.
-Download the resources by running the command:
+4. Download the resources by running the command:
 `dat clone dat://1d57389d37f2da4722edb4d4399fac878b93b7e2a6a69b9845774a2325e66b11/`.
 5. `cd` into the dat directory.
 To start seeding and downloading all the IB resources run the command:
 `dat sync dat://1d57389d37f2da4722edb4d4399fac878b93b7e2a6a69b9845774a2325e66b11/`.